Response to Intervention:

 Dr. Karen Lea |

-refraining from providing materials or information to another person with
+from providing materials or information to another person with knowledge that

 Violations of these academic standards